-The View from the First Chair - On Contract as Guest Principal
+The View From the First Chair

 This is an orchestra that I have played with a few times over the past year, so I know the orchestra and the city a little bit.
 But what to pack???
 Do I take all my reed-making machines?
 Just a selection?
 Which ones?
 Oh - and wait I need my oboe d'amore as well for some Bach coming up.
 Help!
 So many things to remember.
 Busy up until the very last moment, I find myself still throwing random things into my suitcase 30 minutes before my departure.
 I really hope I haven't forgotten anything important.